 Lisa Weeda

-(Rotterdam, 1989) writes prose, plays and non-fiction.
-Her chapbook De benen van Petrovski (Petrovski's Legs), a literary account of her trip to the Ukraine, where her grandmother comes from and a large part of her family still lives, was published in 2016.
+(Rotterdam, 1989) is a Dutch-Ukrainian autthor, literary programmer, theatre maker and VR-director.
+Her chapbook De benen van Petrovski (Petrovski's Legs), a literary account of her trip to the Ukraine, where her grandmother comes from, was published in 2016.
 Her debut novel Aleksandra was published in 2021.
 In it, her grandmother is the hub of the story.
 She sends main character Lisa to the Donbas to search for her uncle Kolja.
-The novel, grimly topical due to the war in Ukraine, encompasses in a maelstrom of dreams and nightmares both the history of a country and a family.
-Weeda graduated from ArtEZ Creative Writing in 2015.
-She creates the literary program Mooie Woorden (Beautiful Words) in Utrecht, teaches at institutes like ArtEZ and the Rockacademie, and has published work in De Revisor, Tirade, Das Magazin, De Titaan and De Optimist.
-In 2024 she published her novel Dans dans revolutie (Dance, dance, revolution).
+The novel encompasses in a maelstrom of dreams and nightmares both the history of a country and a family.
+In 2024 she published Dans dans revolutie, a novel in which she battles westsplaining, the helplessness towards the Russian-Ukrainian war and labour migration in Europe in four almost magical storylines.

 (WU2025)Archive available for: Lisa Weeda